javamaasai/javamaasai/README.md

 ### Hey/Jambo, I'm Isaac 👋
 ---

 Isaac is a technocrat and Guru in the art of programming with exceptional skills in Mobile **(Android/Kotlin/React/Ionic/IOS)** & Web GUI architecture **(Angular/React.js/Vue.js/Bootstrap/RubyOnRails)** using **JavaScript/TypeScript** at DOM level scripting!
-A JAVA maven with exquisite J2EE/backend/frontend architecture tricks that can tackle any development barrier. **A super-fast learner** with an appetite for projects/contract that require to detailed execution that will disrupt or excite!
+A JAVA maven with exquisite J2EE/backend/frontend architecture tricks that can tackle any development barrier. **A super-fast learner** with an appetite for projects/contracts that require to detailed execution that will disrupt or excite!
 Has experience working with and managing teams of developers remotely and on-location distributed across geographical locations and time zones.

-#### I'm a Full-Stack Developer based in Nairobi, Kenya, Africa. (in the background lion roar with all animal sound acknowledging one of their own son!!!)
+#### I'm a Full-Stack Developer based in Nairobi, Kenya, Africa. (in the background lion roar with all animals sound acknowledging one of their own son!!!)

 - 🏢 I'm currently working full-time/part-time as remote US_EU developer/Contractor with enterprenual businesses in Kenya.
 - ⚙️ I use daily: `Java`, `React.js`, `Google cloud`, `AWS`, `Spring`, `Javascript`, `Python`, `Android`,`Kotlin`,`React native`,`Node.js`,`Docker/Kubernetes`, `IOS`,`Angular`